Table of Contents

 A Special Needs Trust works by holding assets for the sole benefit of a person with disabilities without jeopardizing their eligibility for government programs like Medicaid and Supplemental Security Income (SSI).1,2 Here's a breakdown of how it functions:

 • Trustee Management: The trustee administers the trust according to its terms to benefit the person with special needs.
-The trustee decides how the funds will be distributed for the beneficiary's care, including medical expenses, education, transportation, personal care, and recreation.
+The trustee decides how the funds will be distributed for the beneficiary's care, including medical expenses, housing, food, education, transportation, personal care, and recreation.

 • Benefit Preservation: The assets in the trust do not count as personal assets of the beneficiary.
 This is crucial because to qualify for government benefits like Medicaid and SSI, an individual's personal assets are often required to be below a certain threshold.